-In a mixing bowl I whisked together vegetable oil, plant milk, Biscoff spread and cider vinegar.
-In a second bowl, I stirred together self raising flour, light brown sugar and baking powder.
+In a mixing bowl whisk together vegetable oil, plant milk, Biscoff spread and cider vinegar.
+In a second bowl, stir together self raising flour, light brown sugar and baking powder.

-I poured the wet ingredients into the dry ingredients and whisked them together untl combined, then I divided the mixture between the cupcake cases.
+Pour the wet ingredients into the dry ingredients and whisk them together until combined, then divide the mixture between the cupcake cases.

-The cupcakes baked for 20-25 minutes until well risen and golden, then I left them to cool.
+Bake the cupcakes for 20-25 minutes until well risen and golden, then leave them to cool.

 Tips for making the Vegan Biscoff Cupcakes: